DerekNonGeneric/proposal-assertion-error/README.md

 In particular, the following popular assertion libraries do this:

-- chai
+- Chai.js
-- qunit
+- Mocha
-- nodejs core assert module
+- Node.js core `assert` module
+- QUnit
 - [See Related](#related)

 Ideally, a standard AssertionError from any assertion library would be used by the error reporters of test frameworks and runtime error loggers to display the difference between what was expected and what the assertion saw for providing rich error reporting such a pretty printed diff.